-Effective September 17, 1996, the Company completed a merger of a subsidiary of the Company, Chemed Acquisition Corp., and Roto-Rooter, Inc. pursuant to a Tender Offer commenced on August 8, 1996 to acquire any and all of the outstanding shares of Common Stock of Roto-Rooter, Inc. for \$41.00 per share in cash.
+Effective September 17, 1996 the Company completed a merger of a subsidiary of the Company, Chemed Acquisition Corp., and Roto-Rooter, Inc. pursuant to a Tender Offer commenced on August 8, 1996 to acquire any and all of the outstanding shares of Common Stock of Roto-Rooter, Inc. for \$41.00 per share in cash.

-On September 24, 1997, the Company completed the sale of its wholly owned businesses comprising the Omnia Group to Banta Corporation for \$50 million in cash and \$2.3 million in deferred payments.
+On September 24, 1997 the Company completed the sale of its wholly owned business comprising the Omnia Group to Banta Corporation for \$50 million in cash and \$2.3 million in deferred payments.

-Effective September 30, 1997, the Company completed a merger between its 81-percent-owned subsidiary, National Sanitary Supply Company, and a wholly owned subsidiary of Unisource Worldwide, Inc. for \$21.00 per share, with total payments of \$138.3 million.
+Effective September 30,1997, the Company completed a merger between its 81-percent-owned subsidiary, National Sanitary Supply Company, and a wholly owned subsidiary of Unisource Worldwide, Inc. for \$21.00 per share, with total payments of \$138.3 million.

-Effective October 11, 2002, the Company sold its Patient Care subsidiary ("Patient Care") to an investor group that included Schroder Ventures Life Sciences Group, Oak Investment Partners, Prospect Partners and Salix Ventures.
+Effective October 11, 2002, the Company sold its Patient Care subsidiary ("Patient Care") to an investor group that included Schroder Ventures Life Sciences Group, Oak Investment Partners, Prospect Partners and Salix

+Ventures.
 The cash proceeds to the Company totaled \$57,500,000, of which \$5,000,000 was placed in escrow pending settlement of Patient Care's receivables with third-party payers.
 Of this amount, \$2,500,000 was distributed as of October 2003, \$1,730,958 was distributed as of November 2004 and the remainder was distributed as of October 2006.
 In addition, the Company received a senior subordinated note receivable ("Note") for \$12,500,000 and a common stock purchase warrant ("Warrant") for 2% of the outstanding stock of the purchasing company.
-The Note is due October 11, 2007, and bears interest at the annual rate of 7.5% through September 30, 2004, 8.5% from October 1, 2004, through September 30, 2005, and 9.5% thereafter.
+The Note was due October 11, 2007, and bore interest at the annual rate of 7.5% through September 30, 2004, 8.5% from October 1,2004, through September 30, 2005, and 9.5% thereafter.
 This sale was the subject of litigation which settled in October 2006.
-We agreed to forgive \$1.2 million of post-closing balance sheet valuation adjustments and convert the remainder into debt secured by a \$2.2 million promissory note with the same terms as the \$12.5 million long-term receivable.
+We agreed to forgive \$1.2 million of post-closing balance sheet valuation adjustments and convert the remainder into debt secured by a \$2.2 million promissory note with the same terms as the \$12.5 million Note.
 As part of the settlement, we also recorded a pretax impairment charge of \$1.4 million related to the Warrant.
+In December 2007 we amended the terms of both notes.
+We agreed to waive the prepayment penalties if Patient Care paid \$5 million of principal on or before December 31, 2007 and the remainder on or before March 31, 2008.
+They paid us \$5 million of principal on December 31, 2007 and an additional \$5.7 million in principal in January and February 2008.

 Effective February 24, 2004, the Company completed a merger of its wholly owned indirect subsidiary, Marlin Merger Corp., and Vitas Healthcare Corporation.
 Under the terms of the merger agreement, Vitas stockholders received cash of \$30.00 per share.
 The transaction, including the refinancing of existing Vitas debt and other payments made in connection with the merger, totaled approximately \$415 million in cash.
 In order to complete the merger the Company sold four million shares of its Capital Stock in a private placement at a price of \$25.00 per share, issued \$110 million principal amount of floating rate senior secured notes due 2010 ("Floating Rate Notes"), issued \$150 million principal amount of 8.75% Senior Notes due 2011 ("Fixed Rate Notes"), and entered into new \$135 million senior secured credit facilities.
-These obligations were refinanced on February 24, 2005 and again on March 31, 2006.
+These obligations were refinanced in 2005, 2006 and 2007.